-• Have a documented household income which does not exceed 150 percent of the federal poverty guidelines (see Table 19)
+• Have a documented household income which does not exceed 150 percent of the federal poverty guidelines (see Table 19).
+Household income includes ALL income that an applicant receives prior to disbursement to any assisted living facility or care provider.

-Temporary Eligibility for the TD Life Sustaining (TDLS) Program
+Temporary Eligibility for the TD Life Sustaining (TDLS) Program medical appointments.
+After the six-month period, applicants must meet all criteria to be TD service eligible.

-The CTC will provide temporary eligibility for a period not to exceed 6 months for applicants receiving life sustaining dialysis or oncology/chemo medical appointments.
-After the six month period, applicants must meet all criteria to be TD service eligible.
+The CTC will provide temporary eligibility for a period not to exceed 6 months for applicants receiving life sustaining dialysis or oncology/chemo